easolhq/easolhq.github.io/docs/reference/objects/product/address.md

 # address.city

-Return the city for the address.
+Returns the city for the address.

 # address.country

-It returns the country name for the corresponding `address.country_code`.
+Returns the country name for the corresponding `address.country_code`.

 # address.country_code

-It returns the official country code for the address.
+Returns the official country code for the address.
 According to the [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166).

 # address.full_address

-A commodity method that return the address formatted using the attributes.
+A commodity method that returns the address formatted using the attributes.
-Used on the example above.

 # address.id